 Hungary's thousand years of history is only one intriguing aspect of this country in East Central Europe.
 Influences from other countries, the unique characteristics of the Hungarian language, and regional traditions and culture contribute to its complexity.
 A single short visit to Hungary is just not enough for a thorough understanding of its various features, but basic facts can act as an introduction to the most important information about this country, its people, and its history.
 Information about getting to and getting around Hungary is also useful if you're planning a visit.

-Location: Hungary is landlocked in Europe and borders seven countries – Austria, Slovakia, Ukraine, Romania, Serbia, Slovenia, and Croatia.
-The Danube river divides the country and the capital Budapest, once known as two separate cities, Buda and Pest.
+The country of Hungary is landlocked in Europe and borders seven countries—Austria, Slovakia, Ukraine, Romania, Serbia, Slovenia, and Croatia.
+The Danube River divides the country and the capital, Budapest, once known as two separate cities, Buda and Pest.

 Time Zone: Central European Time (CET) and CEST during summer.

 Hungarians speak Hungarian, although they call it Magyar.
 Hungarian has more in common with Finnish and Estonian than the Indo-European languages spoken by neighboring countries.
 Though Hungarians used a rune script for their alphabet in days gone by, they now use a modern Latin alphabet.

 Hungary is a mostly Christian nation with many different denominations of Christianity making up 74.4 percent of the population.
 At the 2011 census, 39 percent of Hungarians reported that they were Catholic.
 The largest minority religion is "none" at 16.7 percent.